MasseyHacks/masseyhacks-tutorials/intro-to-android/README-v2.md

 ## What is an Adapter?

 An `Adapter` in Android is essentially a bridge connecting UI components and data that fills it.
-For example, a `ListAdapter` is an Adapter that acts as a bridge between a `ListView` and the underyling data that will be used to propagate it.
+For example, a `ListAdapter` is an Adapter that acts as a bridge between a `ListView` and the underlying data that will be used to propagate it.
 This can be tricky to understand just off of a description, so we'll create an example class to get the juices flowing.

 Add a new java class called `WeatherAdapter`.
 We want it to inherit from `BaseAdapter`: